AlLenNotFound/EIS_CNNWithSVM/README.md

 After this try,i think maybe add the original pic will change(i don't think using just pic is a good idea,even i cannot distinguish just by my eyes),I add the 2D into the CNN-model and cat the previous feature in to linear layer.But it still not have a satisfactory preformance.So I ADD SVM to replace the prediction sectionof the CNN model.

-It work, not very well.I am sure this kinda structure does have full potential after tuning and training by great scala of data.But it exhausted all my patience.
+It work, not very well(approximate 50per).I am sure this kinda structure does have full potential after tuning and training by great scala of data.But it exhausted all my patience.

 SHIT!